AlonCohen96/spring-rain/README.md

 This app allows you to search for publicly traded companies accessing the [Yahoo Finance API](https://rapidapi.com/apidojo/api/yh-finance) in exchanges such as the New York Stock Exchange or Nasdaq, as well as popular indexes as the DOW or S&P 500.
-Enter ticker symbol, e.g. META to retrieve the financial data, analyze historical price movements as well as Analyst predicitions for the future, add a company to your watchlist and compare them to competitors.
+Enter ticker symbol, e.g. META to retrieve the financial data, analyze historical price movements as well as Analyst predictions for the future, add a company to your watchlist and compare them to competitors.

 The Frontend was written using the React framework and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The Backend is written in Node.js and hosted by [Netlify](https://www.netlify.com/) using [Netlify Serverless Functions](https://www.netlify.com/blog/intro-to-serverless-functions), to safely store the API-Key while accessing the Yahoo Finance Api.
+The Backend is written in Node.js and hosted by [Netlify](https://www.netlify.com/) using [Netlify Serverless Functions](https://www.netlify.com/blog/intro-to-serverless-functions), to safely store the API-Key while accessing the Yahoo Finance API.

 ## Live Demo